AqsaAliRazaJamali/AqsaAliRazaJamali/README.md

 ### Hi there, I'm Aqsa Jamali! 👋

 I'm a Computer Science student at Sukkur IBA University and an aspiring Software Developer passionate about building AI-powered applications, privacy-first tools, and interactive educational platforms.
-I enjoy working across the full stack — from MERN applications to Python-based AI systems — with a focus on clean architecture and intuitive user experiences.
+I enjoy working across the full stack, from MERN applications to Python-based AI systems — with a focus on clean architecture and intuitive user experiences.

 ---